Allow me to introduce you to Jim and Susan.

 Jim and Susan would love to go out for a romantic dinner and see some theater.

-But in order to do that there’s a lot they have to maneuver around.
+But to do that there’s a lot they have to maneuver around.

 There are all these roadblocks

-Roadblocks that really have nothing to do with the fact that they WANT to go to dinner and see some theater.
+And these roadblocks that have nothing to do with the fact that they WANT to go to dinner and see some theater.

 They need to find a babysitter.
 They also need to find a time that coincides with their schedules.
 What if it rains?
 Susan just had her hair straightened.
 (Yikes!)